senzing-garage/template-repository/README.md

 Heck, it may not even be appropriate for your application of Senzing!

 This repository contains exemplar artifacts (files) for Senzing repositories.
+It is not meant to be an example README.md for specific repositories.

 GitHub provides support for these artifacts.
 As an example, click on the following links on this GitHub repository: